ocnkr/ocnkr.github.io/_pages/about.md

 and Systems Group (PSSG).
 Before starting my PhD at UMD, I was an undergraduate student working as an undergraduate research assistant advised by Adnan Ozsoy at Hacettepe University.

-My research focuses on high-performance computing and I am currently working on parallel performance analysis tools.
+My research focuses on high-performance computing.
+Specifically, I am working on performance analysis of parallel applications and HPC systems.
 Before that, I worked on parallelization of string-matching algorithms using Nvidia GPUs.